 Three-finger and Four-finger gestures

-These are probably the best gestures that you can take advantage of.
-These gestures include swipes and taps.
+These are probably the best gestures you can use.
+They include swipes and taps.
 Both Swipes and Taps have a predefined domain from which you can choose the desired action.
-Either you can use them for multitasking or for controlling audio and volume of your device.
+You can use them for multitasking or for controlling the audio and volume of your device.
 I prefer using Three-finger gestures for multitasking and Four-finger gestures for media control.
 These gestures can also be disabled completely.

 Similarly, for taps, you can assign an action for a list of available actions.
 You can ‘Search with Cortana’, mimic ‘Middle Mouse Button’, ‘Play/Pause’ content, open ‘Action Center’, or just set it to do nothing.
 I’ve been using three-finger tap to mimic the middle mouse button and four-finger gesture to play/pause videos and other content.